Milad-Akarie/skeletonizer/README.md

 ### Skeleton.shade

-Widgets annotated with `Skeleton.shade` will not be skeletonized but will be shaded by a shader mask
+Widgets annotated with `Skeleton.shade` will not be skeletonized but will be shaded by a shader mask.
+**Note**: CustomPainter widgets need to be explicitly annotated with `Skeleton.shade` to be shaded.

 ```dart
 Card(